+- Title of proposed task

+- Topic and outcome addressed

+- Name and organization of PI

+- List of partners known to date (may be changed if proposer is selected to submit a Step-B proposal)

+- Research objectives

+- Partially defined technical challenge(s) (to include only technical challenge statement and duration for each technical challenge submitted)

+- Period of performance (3-years or 4-years)

-- Title of proposed task - Topic and outcome addressed - Name and organization of PI - List of partners known to date (may be changed if proposer is selected to submit a Step-B proposal) - Research objectives - Partially defined technical challenge(s) (to include only technical challenge statement and duration for each technical challenge submitted) - Summary of technical approach for the effort - Assessment of what is innovative or novel in the proposed concept and how it will contribute to the chosen strategic thrust outcome(s) - Expected research products - Anticipated transition opportunities of research products/technologies to the U.S. aviation industry or NASA - Overall teaming and education strategy for workforce development.
+- Summary of technical approach for the effort

+- Assessment of what is innovative or novel in the proposed concept and how it will contribute to the chosen strategic thrust outcome(s)

+- Expected research products

+- Anticipated transition opportunities of research products/technologies to the U.S. aviation industry or NASA - Overall teaming and education strategy for workforce development.